wmjordan/Codist/README.md

 ## Auto Changing Version Numbers

-From version 6.0 on, it is possible to automatically change version numbers for output assemblies before build.
+Codist can automatically change version numbers for output assemblies before build.

 To activate the behavior, right click the project in the Solution Explorer and select the _Auto Build Version Numbers..._ command.